Shivam-Bajpeyi/LeetCodes/README.md

 # Leetcodes
-Collection of LeetCode questions that I do
+Collection of LeetCode questions and their solutions.